cmndrsn/ggcommonality/README.md

 <div class="note">

-For additional details about how confidence intervals can be flexibly defined for negative commonalities, see the ‘Advanced ggcommonality’ vignette.
+For additional details about how confidence intervals can be flexibly defined for negative commonalities, see the [Advanced ggcommonality vignette](doc/advanced-ggcommonality.html)

+vignette.

 </div>